lecollan/intrum_test/README.md

 python -m ipykernel install --user --name intrum --display-name "intrum"

-Una vez creado el enviroment, instalado los paquetes y mostrado en jupyter, abrimos el jupyter desde la terminal con el siguiente comando:
+Once the enviroment is created, packages installed and shown in jupyter, we open jupyter from the terminal with the following command:

 jupyter notebook

-Ejecutamos el jupyter notebook llamado: CandidateTestModelling.ipynb
+Run the jupyter notebook called: CandidateTestModelling.ipynb

-A disfrutar!!!
+Enjoy!!!